juhp/hkgr/README.md

 (ie released) version made with hkgr.

 If sdist fails for some reason then hkgr tries to reset the tag.

+### dist
+Alternatively if you have already manually tagged a release with 'v' prefix you can use `hkgr dist` to create a tarball.

 ### upload
 `hkgr upload` uploads the tarball to Hackage as a candidate release.